 - WSU Tech announces plans to move its Southside Center to East Harry, joining Shocker Studios and WSU South at that facility.

-- Wonder, an independent experiential learning school, open in fall.
+- Wonder, an independent experiential learning school, opens.

 - WSU Haysville satellite location opens.